choria-io/website/docs/content/deployment/requirements/_index.md

 ### Required

-  * You must use Puppet 5 or 6 deployed using the Puppet Inc AIO packages - the one called _puppet-agent_.
+  * You must use Puppet 6 deployed using the Puppet Inc AIO packages - the one called _puppet-agent_.
-  * If you want to use Playbooks you must use Puppet 5.4.0 at least
   * You must be using a Puppet Master based setup, typically using _puppetserver_
   * You need to run middleware, Choria has it's own Choria Broker that supports RedHat 5, 6, 7, Debian Stretch and Ubuntu Xenial or Bionic
   * Your certnames must match your FQDNs - the default